fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 write an option yourself for your exotic configuration, the Nix Pills got you covered.
 Regardless, being able to search for options transformed my relationship with NixOS.
-I did note use it more often than searching for package names, but it made configurating NixOS just so much _easier_.
+I did note use it more often than searching for package names, but it made configuring NixOS just so much _easier_.

 ## Selecting old Configurations when Booting
 So eventually I wrote a configuration that was just sufficiently f\*cked up to